mmb1995/NewsVision/README.md

 - NewsVision is currently only supported for a device in landscape orientation.
 - If a user long clicks on an article the full article will be automatically displayed in a pop-up.
-- When viewing a full article all page navigation is loaded inside of the WebView instead of in the devices browser.
+- When viewing a full article all page navigation is loaded inside of the WebView instead of in the device's browser.

 ## License